ray-project/ray/doc/source/rllib/rllib-offline.rst

 #.
 You need to read the data easily with other data tools or ML libraries.
 #.
 You don't need full (usually complete) trajectories in training.

-.. note:: RLlib's redesigned API stack incorporates principles that support standalone applications.
+.. note:: RLlib's new API stack incorporates principles that support standalone applications.
 Consequently, the
     :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class is available for use independently of RLlib.
 To enable faster access through external data tools (for example, for data transformations), it's recommended to use the table record format in these scenarios.

 Most importantly, RLlib's offline RL API builds on top of :ref:`Ray Data <data>` and therefore features in general all read and write methods supported by Ray Data (for example :py:class:`~ray.data.read_parquet`, :py:class:`~ray.data.read_json`, etc.) with
 :py:class:`~ray.data.read_parquet` and :py:class:`~ray.data.Dataset.write_parquet` being the default read and write methods.
-A core design principle of the API is to apply as many data transformations as possible on-the-fly to the learner, allowing the learner to focus exclusively on model updates.
+A core design principle of the API is to apply as many data transformations as possible on-the-fly prior to engaging the learner, allowing the latter to focus exclusively on model updates.

-.. hint:: During the transition phase from old to new API stack you can use the new offline RL API also with your
+.. hint:: During the transition phase from old- to new API stack you can use the new offline RL API also with your
     :py:class:`~ray.rllib.policy.sample_batch.SampleBatch` data recorded with the old API stack.
 To enable this feature set ``input_read_sample_batches=True``.